Omnipotent Youth Society (album): Songs and themes

-While Ji wrote all the lyrics for the OYS album, Dong composed them.
+While Dong wrote the songs' music, Ji wrote their lyrics.
 And the other members were responsible for the arrangement of parts of their own instruments.

 The first track, "The Hall of Dog's Urine", and the fifth song, "Summer Record of Foreign birds", are purely instrumental.

-The second track, "The Non-omnipotent Comedy ", consists of only eight lines of lyrics throughout the song, and has a coda that accounts for the majority of the song's length.
+The second track, "The Non-Omnipotent Comedy", consists of only eight lines of lyrics throughout the song, and has a coda that accounts for the majority of the song's length.
 OYS released different versions of this song since, including an unplugged version, a pure playing version, and a trumpet-free version, which represent the traces of the band's experiment on music for almost six years.

 The sixth track, "Qinhuangdao", was composed by Dong when he was recuperating from depression in Qinhuangdao.
 Ji Geng's lyrics described Dong's depression at that time.

 The seventh track, "One Hundred Thousand Hippies", describes the characteristics of the younger generation and Dong, and sets Dong as the main character of the song.
 For example, the lyrics "like to have a dog" and "Mr Dong, who dreamt a long dream " show the behaviours and characteristics that Dong had.
 The lyrics of this song not only have the harmonious nature of parallelism, but also interlaces long and short sentences.

 The eighth track, "All the Pubs on This Planet", is seen by some to have political implications, with lyrics such as "...singing only the love songs but seeing no tanks" and "All the pubs on This Planet..." which are believed to refer to the 1989 Tiananmen Square protests.
 Ji Geng, the songwriter, admitted that he replaced the word "square" with "pub" to make "cruel" things "relatively romantic".
 The arrangements of this song feature many instruments: starting with a blues slide, proceeding with a solo of early-style-blues, and ending with guitar noise and free jazz.

-The ninth track, "Kill That Man from Shijiazhuang," has sparked a lot of speculation and discussion about the laid-off waves and plight of the transition led by the Shijiazhuang bombings.
+The ninth track, "Kill That Man from Shijiazhuang," has sparked a lot of speculation over its possible theme, either as a poignant elegy to the Chinese working-class who were deprived of their most important source of livelihood and pride in the traumatic era of Xiagang (下岗), or an allusion to the Shijiazhuang bombings which sent shock waves across the Chinese society.
 However, Ji explained that the song was to describe a particular kind of family during that period.